 Making streets safer for children

-As part of our work to encourage safe, active and sustainable travel to school, we work with schools to create School Streets.
-A School Street is closed to motor vehicles at drop-off and pick-up times.
+As part of our work to encourage safe, sustainable and more active ways to travel, we have worked with schools to create School Streets in Royal Greenwich.

 |School||Roads involved||Start date|